SohirMaskey/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 status:
   icon: ☕️
-last_name: Wu
+last_name: Maskey
 role: PhD student at LMU Munich advised by Gitta Kutyniok
 highlight_name: true
 title: Sohir Maskey
-first_name: Alice
+first_name: Sohir
-email: ""
+email: "maskey@math.lmu.de"
 ---

-**Bio:** I'm Sohir Maskey and currently in my third year of PhD studies at LMU Munich, where I am advised by Gitta Kutyniok, in the Mathematical Foundations of Deep Learning chair.
+I'm Sohir Maskey and currently in my third year of PhD studies at LMU Munich, where I am advised by Gitta Kutyniok, in the Mathematical Foundations of Deep Learning chair.
 I started my program in 2021.
-My research is funded by the NSF-Simons Research Collaborations on the Mathematical and Scientific Foundations of Deep Learning, also known as MoDL."
+My research is funded by the NSF-Simons Research Collaborations on the Mathematical and Scientific Foundations of Deep Learning, also known as MoDL.

-**Research Interests:** I work on geometric deep learning (GDL), and research the mathematics in GDL and its applications.
+I work on geometric deep learning (GDL), and research the mathematics in GDL and its applications.
 In particular, I work on generalization capabilites of graph neural networks (GNNs).
 Lately, I have been working on graph neural ODEs and how this framework can be used to overcome limitations of GNNs.
 Other than that, I am interested in equivariant neural networks, specifally in combinations with GNNs.